 Points will only be given for the composer's intended main line, which may split, from move 2 onwards, into more than a single line, depending on Black's replies.
 This intention comprises the only line(s) that the composer has ensured will be sound (i.e. dual free) and it is possible that it does not follow Black's strongest move(s).
-Give all moves in that line leading to a win while White's winning move is unique, even down to a mate where it is the only way to win.
+In number 1 give all moves in that line leading to a win while White's winning move is unique, even down to a mate where it is the only way to win.
 This may involve moves that some may consider trivially easy, but just pretend you are facing an opponent who has to be shown!
 If you are not sure what the composer's intention is, then give all lines that you see.
 Assuming that the study is sound, if a Black defence allows White more than one move that wins then it is either not the composer's intention or you have come to the end of the intention.
 None of the above should be taken as implying that lines that are not the composer's intention will contain duals!
+In number 2 the same instructions apply, except that White must draw, not win.